The Resident (part ten)

 She had picked up a fruit tray, knowing somehow that the tray itself, the brown plastic plate and the clear dome lid, would delight Wissary.

-Also, she would have something to eat.
+Also, that she would have something to eat.

 Under the cabinets stood rows of soda jugs, and the freezer door took constant shoving against its burden of boxes.
 Aura and Stu had brought a baked goat cheese, stuffed with sausage and pearl onions…